azzoti/workbench-example-app/README.md

 Run `sbt fullOptJS` and open up `index-opt.html` for an optimized (~200kb) version of the final application, useful for final publication.

+## Tims Graph for Rachel

+Tim Azzopardi: Take a look at the `tims-graph-for-rachel-branch` which shows a graph

 ## Dodge the Dots

 Take a look at the `dodge-the-dots` branch in the git repository if you